Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Introduction

-For clarity sake, it is worth emphasizing that ObD in our model may be discussed from different perspectives.
-First, when restricting to the classical version $(1/S \to 0)$ of the model~(\ref{eq:hamiltonian}), the entropic selection that takes place at infinitely small temperatures $T=0^+$ may differ from the selection at the nonzero transition temperature, $T_c$.
+For clarity sake, it is worth emphasizing that ObD in the model \eqref{eq:hamiltonian} may be discussed from different perspectives.
+First, when restricting to the classical version $(S\to \infty)$ of the model~(\ref{eq:hamiltonian}), the entropic selection that takes place at infinitely small temperatures $T=0^+$ may differ from the selection at the nonzero transition temperature, $T_c$.
 We indeed find this to be the case in parts of the phase diagram [compare the two outermost rings in the phase diagram of Fig.~\ref{fig:phasediagram}(e) in the $\theta\in (265\degree,360\degree)$ indirect DM range].
-Second, at $T=0$, the selection via quantum fluctuations in the semi-classical regime $(1/S\ll 1)$ may differ with the extreme quantum case of $S=1/2$, which may likewise differ from the ObD effects operating at $T=T_c$.
-In particular, the question of the nature of the ordering at $T_c$ for the $S=1/2$ system represents a rather challenging case.
-Our work aims at disentangling all these perspectives on ObD and maps out detailed classical and quantum phase diagrams of the Heisenberg+DM model.
+Second, at $T=0$, the selection via quantum fluctuations in the semiclassical regime $(1/S\ll 1)$ may differ with the extreme quantum case of $S=\frac{1}{2}$, which may likewise differ from the ObD effects operating at $T=T_c$.
+In particular, the question of the nature of the ordering at $T_c$ for the $S=\frac{1}{2}$ system represents a rather challenging case.
+Our paper aims at disentangling all these perspectives on ObD and maps out detailed classical and quantum phase diagrams of the Heisenberg-DM model.
 Particularly, by considering both signs of the two ($J$ and $D$) couplings, our study includes the previously unexplored parameter regime of ferromagnetic Heisenberg interactions.
-In order to tackle all the aforementioned tasks, we apply an effective combination of several analytical and numerical approaches including classical Monte Carlo, classical low temperature expansion, $1/S$ spin-wave theory, pseudo-fermion functional renormalization group (PFFRG) and high-temperature series expansion (HTSE).
-This work is also one of only very few studies which treat an anisotropic three-dimensional spin system via PFFRG~\cite{Revelli-2019}.
-More specifically, anisotropic pyrochlore models have previously not been tackled using PFFRG.
+In order to tackle all the aforementioned tasks, we apply an effective combination of several analytical and numerical approaches including classical Monte Carlo, classical low-temperature expansion, $1/S$ spin-wave theory, pseudo-fermion functional renormalization group (PFFRG) and high-temperature series expansion (HTSE).
+This paper is also one of only very few studies, which treat an anisotropic three-dimensional spin system via PFFRG~\cite{Revelli-2019}.
+More specifically, pyrochlore models with anisotropic bilinear spin-spin interactions have, to the best of our knowledge, not previously been tackled using PFFRG.